 What’s this process like?

 Overall, the whole process of establishing a canal’s working length via the use of an x-ray should be a minimal event for you.

 This process is performed well into your tooth’s root canal procedure, and long after you’ve been numbed up.
 So feeling something (like the file being positioned) won’t be an issue.

 The act of taking the x-ray isn’t necessarily a quick process.
 Your dentist will first need to loosen the rubber dam What’s this? that’s been placed for your procedure, position the x-ray film/detector next to your tooth (you’ll probably be asked to hold it in place with your finger), snap the picture, and then reconfigure the rubber dam.

-In comparison, taking an electronic measurement (described below) is much quicker, less involved and cumbersome, and requires no participation on your part.
+The process of disassembling the dam for x-ray placement has some potential consequences (we discuss them below).
+In comparison, taking an electronic measurement (also explained below) is much quicker, does not require dental dam disassembly, and requires no participation on your part.

 B) Taking electronic root canal working length measurements.

 In recent decades, the use of electronic length-measuring devices has become commonplace.
 These units are referred to as “electronic apex locators,” or just EAL’s.
 (The word “apex” refers to the tip of the tooth’s root.)

 Since the 1960s, EAL’s have taken various forms, with each next-generation unit typically relying on similar, yet more advanced, electronic circuitry.

 (For example, progressing from just measuring resistance to impedance.
 Also, newer designs overcome issues such as the presence of tissue, blood or other liquids in the canal (all are conductors of electricity).
 [Ingle – linked above.])